deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 Fountain of Youth and sipped it.
 "Okay, that's damn good coffee." she allowed, sagging as it chased the tension of a long journey out of her.

-"Told you." he said, pressing down on the panini grill.
+"Told you," he said, pressing down on the panini grill.
 "Now, not that I'm not glad to see you again, but this ain't a social call, am I right?"

-"It's business." she acknowledged.
+"It's business," she acknowledged.
 "I'm...kind of betraying my employer's trust."

 "Your mysterious employer?"
 Jenkins asked. he plated the panini and set it down,